tsinis/app/README.md

 ## Architecture

-The app is orginized with layers for data, domain, and presentation plus releated local packages in Dart Workspace.
+The app is organized with layers for data, domain, and presentation plus related local packages in Dart Workspace.
 Navigation is managed with the Auto Route package, state management is handled using the BLoC library.
 Local storage is implemented using Drift for SQLite.

 ## Key Design Decisions